 Full instructions about how to apply the voucher code will be available in My CIPS

 Deferred exam voucher code:

 Using my voucher code:

 CIPS online shopping cart will only accept one voucher code per transaction.
-If you have both resit and deferred voucher codes you must use them to book exams in different transactions.

 You can check your balance when you apply the code in the shopping cart.